kabiroberai/theos-jailed/README.md

 # Theos Jailed

-This is a module for Theos designed to work with apps on non-jailbroken iOS devices.
-For the original (iOS 8/9) theos-jailed, see https://github.com/BishopFox/theos-jailed.

 To begin developing your first jailed tweak, head over to [Installation](https://github.com/kabiroberai/theos-jailed/wiki/Installation) in the wiki.

 ## Features

 * Works with the latest and greatest
-    - iOS 8-11
+    - iOS 8 and up
     - CydiaSubstrate.framework (instead of the outdated libsubstrate.dylib)
 * Functions as a module, so it plugs in to Theos.
 This means you can always use the latest version of Theos with it
 * Colored terminal output (see [Example output](#example-output))
-* Uses `make package install` instead of `./patchapp.sh` --- just like in jailbroken tweaks
+* Uses `make package install` instead of a shell script --- just like in jailbroken tweaks
 * Improved codesigning
     - You don't need to ever specify `DEV_CERT_NAME`
     - Supports both bundle IDs and .mobileprovision files